catseye/toolshelf/doc/Theory_of_Operation.markdown

         `toolshelf_cd` function, in backticks.
     -   It attempts to `cd` to the output of `toolshelf pwd`.
     -   The `cd` is done in this shell function, because the `toolshelf` executable itself can't affect the user's shell.

-The `toolshelf_cd` function and the `toolshelf.py` script, taken together, perform something which we could call the "shell-then-source trick".
-In effect, it makes it possible for a "command" (really a shell function) to affect the environment of the user's current interactive shell — something an ordinarily invoked command cannot do.
-This is what lets `toolshelf_cd` change your current working directory.
+This is why `toolshelf_cd` is a seperate command, and not a sub-command of `toolshelf`.

 ### `toolshelf` ###